kenmarsh/QGIS-Website/source/site/getinvolved/translate.rst

 translate and click on Translate.
 Easy, right?

 Note that website and documentation projects also offer a more direct way to add or fix translations.
-Indeed, While reading the current documentation or navigating on the web site, if you find a wrong or missing translation, you can directly fix it, using a ``Fix me`` link, available at the bottom of any page.
+Indeed, if while reading the current documentation or navigating on the web site, you find a wrong or missing translation, you can directly fix it by using a ``Fix me`` link found at the bottom of any page.
 This leads you directly to the right chapter in Transifex.